rezccy/TLM/2ztest.md

 Two-Sample Z-Test
 ================

-R doesn't have a built-in function to conduct the one-sample z-test.
+R doesn't have a built-in function to conduct the two-sample z-test.
 Fortunately the math is simple enough for us to carry out the test using only a few functions.
 Let start with same data.

 ``` r
 mu0 = 0 #The hypothesized difference